 There are of course lots of ways to share files with colleagues and with your lab, and most are at least acceptable for unsecured data.
 You're welcome to use whatever works for you, but please consider risks regarding data loss (reliability) or data theft/falsification (security) when selecting a storage solution.
 Please also be familiar with UA data security requirements here:

-For research projects with ITAR, CUI, HIPAA, or other data security requirements, ENGR-IT can help you design a suitable Technology Control Plan, and we can host and help manage a secure environment that satisfies these requirements.
-Failure to meet data security requirements on research projects can incur both civil and criminal penalties, so please get in touch with us if you are interested in these kinds of projects!
+For research projects with ITAR, CUI, HIPAA, or other data security requirements, ENGR-IT can help you work with the UA export control office or other compliance offices for a suitable Technology Control Plan, and we can help manage a secure environment that satisfies these requirements.
+Failure to meet data security requirements on research projects can incur both civil and criminal penalties, so please get in touch with us if you are interested in these kinds of projects.

 All ENGR faculty are entitled to poster printing services in support of their research or academics.
 We can provide up to three posters per year per faculty at no cost, or you can purchase additional posters on non-sponsored UA funds.
 More information about that program is here: